What is Amazon's Business Model & Why Is it Being Regulated?

 Whether it's asking your virtual assistant to set a reminder or leaving a voice note for your delivery driver, the Internet of Things opens doors to more customer data and fuels growing dependency on the Amazon ecosystem.

 One of the biggest challenges faced by Amazon is overcoming government regulations on the technology industry.
-Just as Facebook and Google have come under fire from anti-monopoly laws and data protection scandals, Amazon is feeling the heat.
-Remarkably, the tech giant spent over $18 billion on federal public relations in 2020 and has accumulated a team of 118 Washington lobbyists — more than the total number of US senators!
+Just as Meta and Google have come under fire from anti-monopoly laws and data protection scandals, Amazon is feeling the heat.

 As Amazon's first Chief Scientist, Andreas Weigend, explains: "We didn't think of [customer profiling] as exploiting, we thought about helping people make better decisions."

-• Controlling the competition.
+Controlling the competition.
 Many smaller retailers believe Amazon has unfair control and monopolisation over the e-commerce space.
 Companies must pay to increase the visibility of their products on Amazon — forcing small retailers to choose between sales figures and profit margins.
-Regulatory watchdogs are investigating Amazon’s treatment of third-party suppliers to promote fair competition.
+Regulatory watchdogs on both sides of the Atlantic continue to investigate Amazon's treatment of third-party suppliers to promote fair competition.